gerardbalaoro/VHoster/README.md

   - Virtual host port number

+## Installation

+Copy the executable inside the root of the XAMPP installation folder.

 ## Configuration

-The application will load the settings inside the **vhoster.json** file at the same directory as the executable.
+The application will load the settings inside the **vhoster.json** file (if it exists) at the same directory as the executable.

 ```json
 {